Let’s start at the start!

 Structural Movement

-If a structure is not stable and is actively moving, then the cracks are going to continue to grow.
+If a structure is unstable and actively moving, cracks will continue to grow.
 Physical force being exerted on the infrastructure by movement indicates a more serious problem, and the structural integrity of the infrastructure should be assessed.

 Completely compatible

-Colloidal silica hydrogels are known to be suitable remediation for all concrete types and uses, because the treatment does not add any property to the structure that is not already found within concrete.
-This means that after AQURON has been applied, you will still be able to apply any treatment as you normally would, such as anti-graffiti, tinting, render, etc. because the colloidal silica is fully compatible with concrete.
+Colloidal silica hydrogels are suitable for the remediation of all concrete types and uses, as the treatment does not add properties to the structure that are not already present in concrete.
+This means that after AQURON has been applied, you will still be able to apply any treatment as you normally would, such as anti-graffiti, tinting, render, and so on, because the colloidal silica is fully compatible with concrete.

-What this also means for the safety of the structure is that treating the concrete with hydrogels is not introducing any foreign contaminant which would corrode the reinforcing steel.
+What this also means for the structure’s safety is that treating the concrete with hydrogels does not introduce any foreign contaminants that could corrode the reinforcing steel.

 Interested in speeding up the healing process?
 Talk to one of our team!